-There’s no stopping the inevitable signs of aging from appearing on the face: conditions like wrinkles, folds, sagging skin, drooping fat, and more.
-However, you can reset the clock on an aging appearance with a surgical facelift that not only tightens stretched-out skin, but also remodels fat deposits, and adjusts the connective tissue below the surface for a naturally lifted, rejuvenated appearance that can last for many years.
+There’s no stopping the inevitable signs of aging from appearing on the face.
+However, you can reset the clock with a facelift.
+This surgery not only tightens stretched-out skin, but also adjusts the underlying tissues for a naturally lifted, rejuvenated appearance that can be enjoyed for many years.

 Before and After Photos

 Signs of aging are unavoidable, and they affect everyone.
 Deep and superficial wrinkles and lines develop, while other tissues atrophy, resulting in lost volume.(1) At the same time, our skin becomes more lax, which can result in noticeable facial sagging that further ages our complexion.
 But that doesn’t mean that we don’t have options!

 The goal of facelift surgery is to create a more youthful appearance by elevating sagging facial tissues to a more youthful position.
 In addition, some patients may benefit from facial fat grafting to fill in facial soft tissue deflation or volume loss.
 Facelift surgery procedures can accomplish this in one effective treatment.